rrra/www/content/post/2022/the-conspirancy-that-never-was-july-qst-editorial.md

 date = "2022-06-13T01:00:00-05:00"
 title = "The Conspiracy That Never Was" authors = [ "NA2AA" ]
-categories = [ "Membership" ]
+categories = [ "Public Service" ]
 tags = [ "ARRL", "QST" ]
 +++
 ARRL has built an infrastructure for EmComm within our public service organization that we call the Amateur Radio Emergency Service&reg;, or ARES&reg;.
-This is both an organiza- tion and a framework for people to volunteer, take needed training, join a local group, and then practice or drill to ensure readiness when required.
+This is both an organization and a framework for people to volunteer, take needed training, join a local group, and then practice or drill to ensure readiness when required.
 It is the responsibility of your Section Manager to ensure that the position of Section